noctux/igor/README.md

 ### Cascade

 However, igor does not confine itself to merely defining individual configurations.
 Instead, at the core of igor is a cascading configuration
-system: The basic idea is that each system's configuration actually consits of several aspects.
+system: The basic idea is that each system's configuration actually consists of several aspects.

 For instance, all configurations share a common set of default values and basic